- Educational Curricula

 ? - cases of possible dual nationality

 Solely for the purposes of this list, a 'foreign national' is any individual under sentence of death in the USA who does not possess U.S. citizenship.
-More generally, foreign nationals in the USA would include: tourists and visitors, migrant workers with temporary permits, resident aliens, undocumented aliens, asylum-seekers and persons in transit.
-Foreign citizens comprise a significant portion of the population: more than 20 million foreigners visit the United States annually from overseas and approximately 18 million residents of the United States are non-citizens (according to the 2000 census).
+More generally, foreign nationals in the United States would include: tourists and visitors, migrant workers with temporary permits, resident aliens, undocumented aliens, asylum-seekers and persons in transit.
+Foreign citizens comprise a significant portion of the population: more than 60 million foreigners visit the United States annually from overseas and approximately 22 million U.S residents are non-citizens (according to the 2012 data from the U.S. Census Bureau).

 Along with the general consular notification obligations that apply under the Vienna Convention on Consular Relations, the USA has also negotiated separate bilateral consular agreements applicable to some 50 countries.
 Under the terms of most of these agreements, there is a mandatory obligation to promptly notify the consulate of an arrest irrespective of the national's wishes (typically within a specified time period, such as 72 hours following the detention).